 Answer: Yes, a plan sponsor may change insurers for a grandfathered plan and still maintain grandfathered status, so long as the change occurs on or after November 15, 2010 and the sponsor does not make any other impermissible changes that would jeopardize grandfathering eligibility.

-- From which Health Care Reform requirements may grandfathered plans receive relief?
+- From which Affordable Care Act requirements may grandfathered plans receive relief?